 Fiberglass filters: Basic, disposable fiberglass filters are mainly designed to protect your HVAC system.
 They do little to improve your air quality.

 Electrostatic filters: These filters use an electrostatic charge to attract airborne particles and dust.

 HEPA filters: This kind of filter is exceptionally good at screening out contaminants, which is why they are ideal for people who suffer from respiratory issues.

 Washable filters: While these filters may cost a little more, you can save money in the long run because they can be easily removed and cleaned.

 UV filters: A UV filter can kill viruses and bacteria circulating through your central air system.

 Need an air filter replacement?
 Bob's Heating & Air Conditioning has got you covered.
-Check out our online store for filter replacements complete with FREE shipping to your home or business!
+Check out our online store for easy solutions for regular replacement, all with FREE shipping to your home or business!